Mohanbarman/Mohanbarman/README.md

 # Hi there 👋

-I am a Full Stack developer from India with 1+ years of experience in MERN stack
+A self-taught programmer from India 🇮🇳 with a knack for crafting scalable backend applications.
+Fluent in JavaScript, TypeScript, Python.
+Proficient in Node.js, Express.js, Nest.js, Django/DRF, and more.
+A Linux aficionado and Neovim devotee.

 - 🔭 I’m currently working on myself
 - 🌱 I’m currently learning everything